MaxTour logo

 What to Expect During Summer Visits

-• Stay Hydrated: Carry plenty of water—at least a gallon per person per day—to prevent dehydration.
+• Stay hydrated with at least a gallon of water per person per day.

-Although the summer heat can be extreme, planning your visit carefully can still allow you to see some of Death Valley’s wonders without putting yourself at risk.
+While summer is challenging, carefully planned visits can still allow you to see some of the top sights to see in Death Valley without putting yourself at unnecessary risk.

 Conclusion